Giona2/3D-Printing-Hub/README.md

   1.5.
 Click edit properties -> Edit and change the settings as needed (SSH is optional, but is not used)
 2. If you have a touchscreen, look for the setup instructions online.
 The model and instructions I used can be found [here](https://www.raspberrypi.com/documentation/accessories/display.html)
 3. Power the Raspberry Pi with the USB-C cable and (if you do not have a touchscreen) plug in the HDMI micro cord into your monitor
-4. Login to your account in the terminal
+5. Login to your account in the terminal
-5. Type this command:
+6. Type this command:
   sudo apt update && sudo apt upgrade ; sudo apt install git
-6. Finally, type this command and follow the prompts: git clone https://github.com/Giona2/3D-Printing-Hub.git ; chmod +x 3D-Printing-Hub/setup.sh ; sudo 3D-Printing-Hub/setup.sh
+7. Finally, type this command and follow the prompts: git clone https://github.com/Giona2/3D-Printing-Hub.git ; chmod +x 3D-Printing-Hub/setup.sh ; sudo 3D-Printing-Hub/setup.sh
+8. When promped, reboot your system.
+9. When Cura opens, connect the raspberry pi to your printer and run the setup processes